hayley-yoo/Hyundai-USA-Inventory-Locator/README.md

 2022-04-22 Started Project, Finished Elantra N version

-## If you want to customize the program (set the default selection)
+## If you want to customize the program (setting the default selection)

 0. Install python (at least 3.10) and pip